Nodi Swamy Ivanu Irode Heege: Cast

-Proudction
+Production

 After Sarvajanikarige Suvarnavakasha (2019), Rishi and Dhanya star together in this film.

 Reception

-A critic from The Times of India wrote that "To chose a subject that deals with depression and suicide as the central theme and converting that into a comedy is tough.
+A critic from The Times of India wrote that "To chose[sic] a subject that deals with depression and suicide as the central theme and converting that into a comedy is tough.
 One must applaud the writing for making this believable".
 A critic from The New Indian Express opined that "Unfortunately, NSIIH, a film that highlights the issue of depression with limited doses of humour, is neither relatable nor is it funny".
 A critic from Deccan Herald said that "While there is a sincere attempt to address the immediate issue of depression, especially with the increased numbers during and post pandemic lockdown, the movie does take a set back in terms of relaxed storytelling and a hurried closure".